-The property is owned by 2 British families, who enjoy visiting it each year, often with other friends and family.
+The property is owned by 2 British families, Katherine and Mark & Sarah and Ed, who enjoy visiting it each year, often with other friends and family.
 We love the large south facing garden with beautiful views across the valley.
-We all enjoy walking, running and cycling in the lanes and footpaths surrounding the house.
+We all enjoy walking, running and cycling in the lanes, along the coastal paths and footpaths surrounding the house.

 |Year property purchased||2004|